flowerjunjie/image-watermark-tool-image/dist_electron/Image Watermark Tool-win32-x64/resources/app/README.EN.md

 4. **Launch Application**

-   After packaging and fixing, find the application at:
+   After packaging and fixing, you can find the application at:
    ```
    dist_electron\Image Watermark Tool-win32-x64\Image Watermark Tool.exe
    ```

+### Key Features

+1. **Multiple Watermark Types**
+   - Text Watermark: Custom text, font size, color, and transparency
+   - Tiled Watermark: Text covers the entire image in a tiled pattern
+   - Image Watermark: Upload custom images as watermarks

+2. **Flexible Watermark Settings**
+   - Freely drag to adjust watermark position
+   - Adjust watermark transparency
+   - Set watermark rotation angle
+   - Customize watermark color

+3. **Batch Processing**
+   - Support for uploading and processing multiple images
+   - Preserve folder structure
+   - Batch export as ZIP archive

+4. **Eye Protection Mode**
+   - Multiple background color options
+   - Reduce eye strain
+   - Suitable for extended use

+5. **Local Processing**
+   - All processing done locally
+   - No images uploaded to servers
+   - Protects user privacy

 ### Troubleshooting Guide

 1. **Resource Path Issues**

-   - **Problem**: Packaged application may not find resource files, causing blank interface or functionality issues
+   - **Problem**: After packaging, the application may not find resource files, resulting in blank interfaces or non-functioning features
-   - **Solution**: Always run the `fix-app.bat` script after packaging, which automatically copies required resource files
+   - **Solution**: Always run the `fix-app.bat` script after packaging, which automatically copies necessary resource files

 2. **Blank Interface After Packaging**

-   - **Problem**: Application starts with a blank interface after packaging
+   - **Problem**: After packaging, launching the application shows a blank interface with no content
    - **Solution**:
-     - Ensure `standalone-app.html` file is correctly copied to the application directory
+     - Ensure the `standalone-app.html` file is correctly copied to the application directory
-     - Check if the main process correctly loads the standalone HTML file
+     - Check if the main process is correctly loading the standalone HTML file
      - Use the `fix-app.bat` script to fix resource paths

 3. **Dependency Issues**

    - **Problem**: Some dependencies may be lost or incompatible during packaging
-   - **Solution**: Ensure correct dependency versions in `package.json`, manually copy critical dependencies from `node_modules` if necessary
+   - **Solution**: Ensure dependency versions in `package.json` are correct, and manually copy critical dependencies from `node_modules` if necessary

 4. **Missing Files**